I often get asked by testers how to remain relevant and employable and how to find the good jobs.

 The book started at a quick 10 chapter book about getting good jobs and writing good CVs.

 I aimed to have it released in January 2013.
-It’s now finally ready in September 2013.
+I released it in September 2013.

 I wrote the book during my lunch breaks at work.
 I’d shuffle off to the the 7th floor to an empty desk space and spend an hour writing.
 I’d often be surrounded by other escaped artists trying to grab some quiet time to get projects finished.
 It was all pretty cool until the “noisy lunch eater” joined us and the noise he made munching on his sandwiches was enough to dispel our happy band of artists.